-Politicians have a considerable influence on the attitudes and behaviour of the public.
-We are affected by the way in which politicians view knowledge, science and the role of science in society.
-An active dialogue between politicians and researchers is important.
+Politicians have a considerable influence on the societal impact of science.
+A sustainable future, to a large extent, builds upon how today’s politicians view knowledge, science and the role of science in society.
+An active dialogue between politicians and researchers is therefore important.

 For an overview of the most important results, read Politics & Science in Sweden, which summarises all aspects of the survey: Politics & Science in Sweden, 2006